BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 LottoRace is a multi-draw, multi-player Raffle game which can be played in many different formats.

-The LottoRace platform allows you to use pre-configured games, or create your own unique games by tweaking any one, of the many configuration paramaters available to you.
+The LottoRace platform allows you to use pre-configured games, or create your own unique games by tweaking any one of the many configuration paramaters available to you.

 | ||| |